 Apiaries with high Varroa loads had significantly higher HQ scores, due predominantly to insecticide contamination, suggesting that pesticides play an important yet poorly understood role in the escalation of this parasite.
 It may be that colonies with high insecticide loads lose a large percentage of their worker force, concentrating the population of mites in the colony on the remaining bees.

 Overall, while only 6% of all samples exceeded our 1,000 point HQ threshold, the trend toward greater pesticide contamination and increased pesticide residues is of concern.
 The HQ model described only accounts for additive effects and can’t estimate the risk from potential synergistic interactions.
 As such, it may be conservative estimate of actual risks to honey bee health.
-The current study finds an association between high pesticide exposure and increased disease (chalkbrood and viral infection) and elevated parasite pressure (varroa and nosema), confirming that multiple stress factors interact to reduce colony health.
+This survey had some inherent limitations due to funding constraints, with samples often collected in a single state as a cluster.
+The pesticide analysis of samples cost over US $220,000, which doesn’t include costs for kit preparation, collecting, shipping, and storage.
+Ideally in a national survey the same apiaries would be sampled at multiple times throughout the year in all states, but such a study would require a budget of $3 million to measure pesticide exposure and its impacts on honey bee colony health over time.
+Despite the inherent limitations of the current study, we find an association between high pesticide exposure and increased disease (chalkbrood and viral infection) and elevated parasite pressure (varroa and nosema), confirming that multiple stress factors interact to reduce colony health.
 Increased focus on the potential synergistic interactions of frequently detected pesticide combinations and pesticide/parasite/disease interactions are urgently needed.
 In light of the current results, pesticide regulations that focus predominantly on the acute toxicity of a single active ingredient may not encompass true risks to pollinator health.

 References